-The MSE should be designed to manage all fisheries harvesting NP swordfish (Western and Central North Pacific Ocean SWO and North Eastern Pacific Ocean SWO) in the Pacific Ocean north of the equator.
+The MSE should be designed to manage all fishing mortality of NP swordfish (Western and Central North Pacific Ocean SWO and North Eastern Pacific Ocean SWO) in the Pacific Ocean north of the equator.

+Recognizing that WCPFC CMM 2023-03 applies to the high seas and EEZ in the WCPFC Convention Area north of 20N, and limits fishing effort for fisheries harvesting over 200 mt of NP SWO, the NC requests the MSE to identify average catch levels for those fisheries that are not included within the WCPFC CMM for the WCPFC Convention Area to inform future considerations related to implementation.

 Attachment 8